-2 Project Description
+2. Project Description

 ESA has conducted this feasibility study and conceptual design work to inform WCLT and the Washington Department of Fish and Wildlife of restoration opportunities at the Livingston Bay site.
 The site has some landowners are not willing to participate at this time.
-Furthermore, agricultural and residential uses must continue after restoration.
+Furthermore, ongoing agricultural and residential uses in the areas surrounding potential restoration scenarios are assumed to continue in the future and must not be impacted by restoration.
 This study adds key technical information used to evaluate the restoration alternatives and develop recommended sequencing considerations for land management and restoration.